The Next Communication Paradigm Driven by AI-Based Semantic Communication

 This is referred to as Semantic Communication, as it involves the exchange of meaning.

-Semantic Communication
+Semantic communication

 - Technical Problem: How accurately can a symbol be transmitted?
 (This is the core domain of my theory.)